jquansah/hackag.tech/README.md

 Finalize your project teams

-#### Mentor Office Hours
-Mentors are Hackathon process mentors.
-We can address questions about team formation, how the Hackathon will operate and what tools may be available.
-Mentor office hours are available by appointment between the Virtual Sessions in WorkAdventure Meeting Room #2.
-You can check-in with a mentor to assess your project scope, progress (if any), and determine an appropriate deliverable.
-Mentors will also be available via Slack as needed.

 ### Collaboration Tools and Links

 - **WorkAdventure virtual meeting space:** (link coming) We'll be in Meeting Room #2 for the meet & greet session.
 You can hop in and out of this space in the week leading up to the event to chat amongst yourselves.
 Use this space for synchronous discussion.